mstade/markette/spec/syntax.md

 There are two kinds of line breaks: hard and soft.
 Hard line breaks define a position in the text where one line ends and the next one starts, unequivocally.
 Soft line breaks define a position where there is an opportunity to introduce a line break, according to some predefined rules.

-PHML does *not* define any soft break rules or syntax, and it is recommended that processors use the [Unicode line breaking algorithm][UAX14] as reference for implementing soft breaks.
+Markette does *not* define any soft break rules or syntax, and it is recommended that processors use the [Unicode line breaking algorithm][UAX14] as reference for implementing soft breaks.

 Processors should recognize the following characters, or character sequences, as hard breaks: